EGC-G2-tortilla/tortilla-hub/README.md

       <table>
       <tr>
         <td><b><a href='https://github.com/EGC-G2-tortilla/tortilla-hub.git/blob/master/docker/docker-compose.prod.ssl.yml'>docker-compose.prod.ssl.yml</a></b></td>
-        <td>- The docker-compose.prod.ssl.yml file configures a production environment using Docker Compose<br>- It orchestrates the deployment of a web application, a MariaDB database, an Nginx reverse proxy, and Watchtower for automated container updates<br>- The configuration specifies container images, environment variables, port mappings, and volume mounts for persistent data and application resources.</td>
+        <td>- The docker-compose.prod.ssl.yml file configures a production environment using Docker Compose<br></br>- It orchestrates the deployment of a web application, a MariaDB database, an Nginx reverse proxy, and Watchtower for automated container updates<br></br>- The configuration specifies container images, environment variables, port mappings, and volume mounts for persistent data and application resources.</td>
       </tr>
       <tr>
         <td><b><a href='https://github.com/EGC-G2-tortilla/tortilla-hub.git/blob/master/docker/docker-compose.dev.yml'>docker-compose.dev.yml</a></b></td>
-        <td>- The `docker-compose.dev.yml` file configures a multi-container development environment<br>- It defines services for a web application, a MariaDB database, and an Nginx reverse proxy<br>- The configuration facilitates local development by linking these services, managing environment variables, and setting up necessary volumes and networks for seamless interaction<br>- The setup enables developers to run and test the application locally.</td>
+        <td>- The `docker-compose.dev.yml` file configures a multi-container development environment<br></br>- It defines services for a web application, a MariaDB database, and an Nginx reverse proxy<br></br>- The configuration facilitates local development by linking these services, managing environment variables, and setting up necessary volumes and networks for seamless interaction<br></br>- The setup enables developers to run and test the application locally.</td>
       </tr>
       <tr>
         <td><b><a href='https://github.com/EGC-G2-tortilla/tortilla-hub.git/blob/master/docker/docker-compose.prod.webhook.yml'>docker-compose.prod.webhook.yml</a></b></td>
-        <td>- The `docker-compose.prod.webhook.yml` file configures a production environment for a web application using Docker Compose<br>- It defines services for the application itself, a MariaDB database, and an Nginx web server, orchestrating their interactions and resource allocation<br>- The configuration includes environment variables, port mappings, volume mounts for persistent data and scripts, and ensures automatic restarts<br>- The setup facilitates deployment and management of the application within a containerized infrastructure.</td>
+        <td>- The `docker-compose.prod.webhook.yml` file configures a production environment for a web application using Docker Compose<br></br>- It defines services for the application itself, a MariaDB database, and an Nginx web server, orchestrating their interactions and resource allocation<br></br>- The configuration includes environment variables, port mappings, volume mounts for persistent data and scripts, and ensures automatic restarts<br></br>- The setup facilitates deployment and management of the application within a containerized infrastructure.</td>
       </tr>
       <tr>
         <td><b><a href='https://github.com/EGC-G2-tortilla/tortilla-hub.git/blob/master/docker/docker-compose.prod.yml'>docker-compose.prod.yml</a></b></td>
-        <td>- Docker Compose orchestrates a production environment<br>- It defines and manages four containers: a web application, a MariaDB database, an Nginx reverse proxy, and a Watchtower for automated container updates<br>- The configuration maps local directories to containers, enabling persistent storage and deployment of application code, scripts, and configurations<br>- The setup ensures high availability and simplified deployment.</td>
+        <td>- Docker Compose orchestrates a production environment<br></br>- It defines and manages four containers: a web application, a MariaDB database, an Nginx reverse proxy, and a Watchtower for automated container updates<br></br>- The configuration maps local directories to containers, enabling persistent storage and deployment of application code, scripts, and configurations<br></br>- The setup ensures high availability and simplified deployment.</td>
       </tr>
       </table>
       <details>